wwu-webtech/ashlar/source/_docs/patterns/02-molecules/accordion/accordion.md

 # Accordion
 Pages with accordions will receive Expand All/Collapse All buttons for improved usability.
 If you are only using a single accordion on a page or in a given section, we recommend using the [Details](patterns/atoms/details) HTML element instead.

-## Component Library
+## Component Markup
-Include the following script to use the accordion component on your non-Drupal website or application.
+This is the simplified, preferred markup for using accordions.
+Include the following script to use this component on your non-Drupal website or application.

 ```
 <script src="https://ashlar.blob.core.windows.net/ashlar-theme-files/js/accordion.js"></script>
 ```

-## Component Markup
-This is the simplified, preferred markup for using accordions.

 <wwu-accordion>
     <wwu-accordion-item label="Cats" heading-level="h3">